Giving Birth - at Home

 After your baby is born, your midwife will stay with you until you and your baby are comfortable and supported with breastfeeding (if you choose to do this).
 We can also answer any questions you might have during this time.

 Women who choose a home birth have a range of pain relief therapies available to them including:

 - Gas and air (Entonox - a mixture of oxygen and nitrous oxide gas)

 - Complementary therapies such as hypnobirthing

 If you need any help or your labour is not progressing as well as it should, your midwife will discuss your options with you and if appropriate make arrangements for you to be transferred to our labour ward at The Whittington Hospital.

 Choosing a home birth

-A home birth is suitable for healthy women who have had a straightforward pregnancy and want to have a normal labour and birth.
+A home birth is suitable for healthy women who have had a straightforward pregnancy and where labour and birth is expected to be the same.
 Your midwife will discuss all of your birth options with you.